-This Meatball Sub is filled with juicy, tender homemade meatballs that have been simmered in a delicious marinara sauce, loaded into a toasted bun and topped off with melty Italian cheese.
+This Meatball Sub features tender homemade meatballs simmered in marinara, loaded into a toasted bun, and topped with melty Italian cheese.

-Pair these subs with this Italian salad, a fruit salad, or this cucumber salad.
+Pair these subs with an Italian salad, a fruit salad, or this cucumber salad.

 A plate filled with mouthwatering meatball subs, where the buns are overflowing with meat and flavor, topped with cheese and fresh herbs, all set for a delightful meal.